Will Baylor cover the spread vs. Florida? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Baylor has a 2-2 record against the spread and a 5-0 record overall when putting up more than 70.6 points.
+- Florida is 2-2 against the spread and 4-1 overall when it scores more than 69.4 points.

 Bet on this or any college basketball matchup at BetMGM